 - LOWEST FLOOR

-- The lowest floor of the lowest enclosed area, including the basement.
-An unfinished or flood-resistant enclosure, usable solely for the parking of vehicles, building access or storage, in an area other than a basement area, is not considered a building's lowest floor; provided that such enclosure is not built so as to render the structure in violation of the applicable nonelevation design requirements of 44 CFR 60.3.
+- The lowest floor of the lowest enclosed area (including basement).
+An unfinished or flood-resistant enclosure, usable solely for the parking of vehicles, building access or storage in an area other than a basement is not considered a building's lowest floor, provided that such enclosure is not built so to render the structure in violation of other applicable nonelevation design requirements of 44 CFR 60.3.

 - MANUFACTURED HOME

-- A structure, transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation when connected to the required utilities.
-The term "manufactured home" does not include a recreational vehicle.
+- A structure, transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation when attached to the required utilities.
+The term "manufactured home" does not include a "recreational vehicle."

 - MANUFACTURED HOME PARK or MANUFACTURED HOME SUBDIVISION

 - A parcel (or contiguous parcels) of land divided into two or more manufactured home lots for rent or sale.

 - Structures for which the start of construction commenced on or after the effective date of a floodplain regulation adopted by a community and includes any subsequent improvements to such structures.